• Beretta_Vexee 9 months ago

 Maybe you think of sepa instant which is supported by some banks.
 Very new.
 Mostly used for people to people transfers.
 Some shops are starting to support it.
 It is actually instantaneous anc works weekends.
 It seems to be mostly free.

-• Radim an hour ago
+• Radim 9 months ago

 In addition, SEPA was never free.
 So OP is also wrong there.